Shirland and Higham: Economy

 The parish sustained some industry, containing a substantial rural area meant agriculture was a core activity.
 In the villages there was also some domestic framework knitting, stocking weaving and bleaching during the 19th century.
 Park Mill existed on its eastern boundary near Westhouses until the early 20th century, processing corn; Shirland Lodge farm was rebuilt in 1635, in the middle of the Shirland park area, may have functioned as a middle 16th century or earlier park ranger's lodge; however the western area was also a hive of activity, Higham had a corn mill from at least 1657, later becoming a dairy farm by the turn of the 1900s; a mill operated just south of the Higham Mill in the early 1800s, creating 'bump', which was material made of cotton fibres twisted together and manufactured for candlewicks, it was also woven to make coarse sheets.
 The site later also was converted to other uses such as corn milling, and the manufacture of food and hosiery items into the later 20th century before it was torn down.
 At Toadhole Furnace, industry there included quarrying, more corn mills including Amber Mill, as well as Amber House and mill owned by the Hopkinson family of Ufton Farm in Alfreton, and by the 1950s, some opencast mining.
-However, the location was named for an early 17th century blast furnace, with possible ironstone being mined closeby at the nearby Delves farms.
+However, the location was named for an early 17th century blast furnace, with possible ironstone being mined close by at the nearby Delves farms.
 Before it closed in the late 18th century the site was used as a tanyard.
 In the later 20th century Stonebroom Industrial Estate was built atop the original mining community location, and in early 1980s Reeve Burgess, a coachbuilder, obtained premises to expand operations there, but this was closed in 1991.